earthcube/jsonld_forms/src/schema/tools/ReadMe.md

 Tools schemas and UI Schemas

+WHEN SAVING UPDATED CSV files, be sure that the UTF is not "UTF with a BOM" used BBEdit on mac to convert  from UTF with BOM to UTF-8

 These are the schemas.
 Rather than one set of monster form, ecrr_1_0_uischema.json I've made this into a set of javascript classes, that buidl on each other